Proxy Denoising for Source-Free Domain Adaptation: Experiments

-Furthermore, removing proxy denoising (5 row) from the model leads to a decrease in average accuracy by {\bf 2.0}\%, which confirms its effectiveness.
-To evaluate the effect of components in the proxy denoising design, we respectively remove the source and target models' logits (see Eq.~\eqref{eqn:pro-deno-final}) to obtain two {\modelshortname} variation methods, {\modelshortname}-V w/o source and {\modelshortname}-V w/o target.
-As listed in Tab.~\ref{tab:ab_loss} (6, 7 row), using either adjustment alone led to a significant decrease in performance, confirming the effectiveness of our difference-based correction strategy.
-Also, we perform the correction at the probability level, instead of the logit level, in another comparison {\modelshortname}-V w prob.
-The {\bf 3.0\%} decrease (compared with {\modelshortname}) confirms the rationality of correction on logits.
+Furthermore, removing proxy denoising from the model ({\modelshortname}-V w/o PD in 6 row) leads to a decrease in average accuracy by {\bf 1.1}\%, which confirms its effectiveness.
+To evaluate the effect of components in the proxy denoising design, we respectively remove the source and target models' logits (see Eq.~(\ref{eqn:pro-deno-final})) to obtain two {\modelshortname} variation methods, {\modelshortname}-V w/o PD-source and {\modelshortname}-V w/o PD-target.
+As listed in 7 and 8 rows, using either adjustment alone led to a significant decrease in performance.
+Also, we perform the correction at the probability level, instead of the logit level, in another comparison {\modelshortname}-V w/o PD-logits.